josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 - Currently we do not use the new Godot Metal-based renderer, we are hoping to bring it soon.

-### Game Editor
-- QuickOpen is missing a “Recents” tab (#87)
-- Godot-native is not using the system fonts (#176)

-### Inspector
-- No computed expression support for numeric values (#369)
-- Some buttons on embedded controls are too small (#445)
-- Some warnings for controls are not shown inline (#337)
-- AudioStream property inspector is missing some features (#634)

-### Debugger Panel
-- The debugger does not currently surface any of the performance profiling capabilities (#636).

-### Output Panel
-- The output panel does not display RichText output, it will render as plain text (#574).

-### Exporting Projects
-- Godot has a notion of Exporting projects for publishing your games.
-This functionality is currently not exposed, but is coming up (#637).

 ### Running
 - There is currently no support for Feature Tags when running your game (these are like “ifdefs”)  (#614).